utdata/rwd-mastery-assignments/pir/pir-drug-offenses.md

 ### Part 2: Report on your progress

+This is due later in the semester.
+Check Canvas for the due date.

 Submit to the Canvas assignment a short summary about the process and results of your search.
 Include your communication log and copies of any correspondence. *Include in your summary any cost estimates from the agency.*

 If your request is successful and you get the data, see below on how to upload it.
 DON'T DO ANY PROCESSING ON THE DATA.
 Make a copy if you want to fiddle with it.